Zeetheer/Zeetheer/README.md

-- 👋 Hi, I’m @Snaplan
+- 👋 Hi, I’m @Zeetheer
-- 👀 I’m interested in Python, Dart
+- 👀 I’m interested in Rust
-- 🌱 I’m currently learning Dart
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on [None]
 - 📫 How to reach me [None]
 - 🍕 I am not a vegetarian.